 With more 300,000 Google Scholar articles exploring the effects of amino acid supplements during exercise, there are lots of arguments for and against.
 The real questions are 'why are you using them and what is your goal?'.

-Why would someone say that ‘Amino Acids don’t work?’
+Why would someone say that "eaa supplements don’t work?"

-There is a group of amino acids called BCAAs.
-These are 3 of the 9 essential amino acids.
-They are probably the most widely known about and the most widely sold amino acid product available on the sports supplement market.
+There is a group of amino acids called BCAAs, these are 3 of the 9 essential amino acids.
+BCAAs are the most popular and most widely distributed amino acid supplement on the sports nutrition market.
 They have played a large role in the bodybuilding community in the past.
 As a result, they have made their way into the mainstream in recent years.

 People who aren’t in the know will assume that BCAAs are synonymous with all amino acids and vice versa – not that they make up only 3 of the 21 that your body needs.